gustamor/gustamor/README.md

                         </p>

 ## About me

-- 🚀 Enthusiastic about the journey to becoming a successful
+🚀 Enthusiastic about the journey to becoming a successful developer

-- 💡 Proficient in generative AI, especially GPT and APIs, adept at integrating them into practical work applications
+💡 Proficient in generative AI, especially GPT and APIs, adept at integrating them into practical work applications

-- 📲 Currently coding with Flutter and Kotlin
+📲 Currently coding with Flutter, Kotlin and Java

-- 🧑‍💻 Excited about the opportunity to collaborate with development teams
+🧑‍💻 Excited about the opportunity to collaborate with development teams

+🤝 Collaborator on FOSS projects

-- 📫 I'm available to answer your questions.
+📫 I'm available to answer your questions.
 Just connect me 🙂
 <br/>

 ## Connect me